-- (a) All safety personnel shall undergo the mandatory training on basic occupational safety and health for safety officers as prescribed by the DOLE. - (b) All occupational health personnel shall undergo the minimum safety and health training as prescribed by the DOLE. - (c) All workers shall undergo the mandatory one (1) day and eight (8) hours safety and health seminar as required by the DOLE which shall include a portion on joint employer-employee orientation. - (d) All personnel engaged in the operation, erection, and dismantling of equipment and scaffolds, structural erections, excavations, blasting operations, demolition, confined spaces, hazardous chemicals welding, and flame cutting shall undergo specialized instruction and training on the said t 2 activities.
-3 SEC.
-17. Occupational Safety and Health Reports. --(a) All employers, contractors, and subcontractors shall submit all safety and health reports and notifications prescribed by the DOLE, 5 (b) All hospitals and clinics shall submit all reports related to injuries 6 7 and illnesses to the DOLE.
-8 (c) The Bureau of Labor Standards shall conduct an annual assessment of the safety and health condition of the Philippine workplace and shall make 9 10 its data and reports available to the public with all the necessary information. including the compliance rate, total number of deaths, injuries and sickness, 11 12 and the progress of investigation, rectification, and prosecution of the 13 employers who violated any OSH standard.
-14 SEC.
-18. Workers Competency Certification. - In order to 15 professionalize, upgrade, and update the level of competence of workers, the 16 Technical Education and Skills Development Authority (TESDA) shall establish national competency standards and prepare guidelines on 17 competency assessment and certification for critical occupations.
-In this 18 regard, all critical occupations shall undergo the mandatory competency 19 20 assessment and certification by the TESDA.
-21 An occupation shall be considered critical when: 22 (a) The performance of a job affects the people's lives and safety: 23 (b) The job involves the handling of tools, equipment, and supplies; 24 (c) The job requires a relatively long period of education and training: 25 and environmental concerns within the immediate vicinity of the establishment,
+- (a) All safety personnel shall undergo the mandatory training on basic occupational safety and health for safety officers as prescribed by the DOLE. - (b) All occupational health personnel shall undergo the minimum safety and health training as prescribed by the DOLE. - (c) All workers shall undergo the mandatory one (1) day and eight (8) hours safety and health seminar as required by the DOLE which shall include a portion on joint employer-employee orientation. - (d) All personnel engaged in the operation, erection, and dismantling of equipment and scaffolds, structural erections, excavations, blasting operations, demolition, confined spaces, hazardous chemicals welding, and flame cutting shall undergo specialized instruction and training on the said activities.

+SEC.
+17. Occupational Safety and Health Reports. -

+- (a) All employers, contractors and subcontractors shall submit all safety and health reports and notifications prescribed by the DOLE. - (b) All hospitals and clinics shall submit all reports related to injuries and illnesses to the DOLE. - (c) The Bureau of Labor Standards shall conduct an annual assessment of the safety and health condition of the Philippine workplace and shall make its data and reports available to the public with all the necessary information, including the compliance rate, total number of deaths, injuries and sickness, and the progress of investigation, rectification, and prosecution of the employers who violated any OSH standard.

+SEC.
+18. Workers Competency Certification. - In order to professionalize, upgrade, and update the level of competence of workers, the Technical Education and Skills Development Authority (TESDA) shall establish national competency standards and prepare guidelines on competency assessment and certification for critical occupations.
+In this regard, all critical occupations shall undergo the mandatory competency assessment and certification by the TESDA.

+An occupation shall be considered critical when:

-(d) The performance of the job may compromise the safety, health, and
+- (a) The performance of a job affects the people's lives and safety; - (b) The job involves the handling of tools, equipment, and supplies; - (c) The job requires a relatively long period of education and training; and - (d) The performance of a job may compromise the safety, health, and environmental concerns within the immediate vicinity of the establishment.